ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/attachments/indexing.java.markdown

 ### Using AttachmentsFor()

-The `AttachmentsFor` method returns information about each attachment that extends a specified document, including their names, sizes, and content type.
+The `AttachmentsFor` method returns information about each attachment that extends a specified document, including their names, sizes, and content type. write index definition as string.

 {CODE-TABS}
 {CODE-TAB:java:Method syntax@DocumentExtensions\Attachments\IndexingAttachments.java /}